 Let’s Start With Soylent Review And What It Really Is

 If you are like me, you would wake up surprised that Soylent managed to raise 20 million dollars in funding.
-This is very surprising due to the fact that this product is severely malfunctioning from the nutritional and health point of view.
-Being a productivity enthusiast, I was praying that we come up with some form of a solution where I will stop wasting time on the food, and be more efficient about taking in the meal replacements, that not only will be good, but in fact better than the actual food.
+This is very surprising because this product is severely flawed from a nutritional and health point of view.
+As a productivity enthusiast, I pray that we come up with some form of a solution where I will stop wasting time on food, and be more efficient about taking in the meal replacements, that not only will be good, but in fact, better than actual food.

 Soylent ingredients not only aren’t “perfect” as they are advertised, but they are flat out bad for you.
 You could as well eat at McDonalds.